The 7 R’s of Supply Chain Management

 Essentially, if you give your current clients or customers a positive experience they are more likely to refer new clients to you in return.

-The Right Location – Getting Product where it should go
+The Right Location – Ensure goods go where they should

 Let’s talk about location…